diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 OVERWRITE INTO TABLE dummy"
 ```

-Other useful Hive shell features include the ability to run commands on the host operating system by using a ! prefix to the command and the ability to access Hadoop filesystems using the dfs command.
+Other useful Hive shell features include the ability to `run commands on the host operating system by using a ! prefix to the command` and the ability to `access Hadoop filesystems using the dfs command`.

 ### An Hive Example
 Just like an RDBMS, Hive organizes its data into tables.